abydahana/aksara/README.md

 # About Aksara
-Aksara is a CodeIgniter based CRUD Toolkit that you can use to build complex applications become shorter, secure and more reliable in just a few lines of code.
-Serving both CMS or Framework, produce both HEADLESS (RESTful API) or TRADITIONAL (Browser Based) just by writing in single controller.
+Aksara is a CodeIgniter based CRUD Toolkit you can use to build complex applications become shorter, secure and more reliable just in a few lines of code.
+Serving both CMS or Framework, produce both HEADLESS (RESTful API) or TRADITIONAL (Browser Based) just by writing single controller.
 Yet it's reusable, scalable and ready to use!

 # Server Requirements
 PHP version 7.4 or higher is required, with the following extensions installed: